- Download our Moving to France Guide (PDF)

 Diversification of workforce in France

-Expats can expect to encounter a fairly diverse work environment, and the offices of international firms, particularly in large cities, buzz with a blend of different nationalities and languages.
-Expats of all ethnicities are generally welcomed, although there is occasionally some prejudice against immigrants from Africa.
-The French attitude to some foreign customs can vary, for example wearing a veil in public that covers the entire head and face is punishable by law, and there can be discrimination against women who wear hijabs in the workplace.
+You can expect to encounter a fairly diverse work environment, and the offices of international firms, particularly in large cities, buzz with different nationalities and languages.
+Expats of every ethnicity are generally welcomed, although there is occasionally some prejudice reported against African immigrants.
+The French attitude to some foreign customs can vary; for example, wearing a veil in public that covers the entire head and face is punishable by law.
+There can be discrimination against women who wear hijabs in the workplace.

-Studies show that diversification of the workplace is hugely beneficial to companies and employees alike.
-In recognition of this, many of France’s largest companies are setting up diversity and inclusion programmes, ensuring that a wide variety of people is represented among employees.
+Studies show that workplace diversification is hugely beneficial to companies and employees.
+In recognition, many of France’s largest companies are setting up diversity and inclusion programmes, ensuring that a wide variety of people is represented among employees.
+Expats might face challenges like temporary contract work, which is common for international workers, and language barriers, which remain one of the biggest obstacles to integration in the French workplace.

 Safety in France